 the pitch-side railings complete and the hospitality room being developed.
 The work has gathered some additional momentum,

 after Gloucestershire Engineering Training sent a team of volunteers to help Rovers personnel, lead by Coke Craddock, Rob

 Cook and Keith Wallington.

 Useful Links - Click on logo to access

 'UHLSPORT' Hellenic League

 Gloucestershire Football Association

 For the 2014/15 season Tuffley Rovers FC will be running four

 senior sides.
 The First Team will operate in the Uhlsport Hellenic Football League Division One (West), with the

-Rovers banner for the first time.
+Rovers banner.
 See the individual page for teams for a full list of fixtures and league tables.